-There are no make-up exams in ugba-10.
 If you miss an exam you will have no score recorded, unless you are excused from the exam.
-The criteria for an excuse are: (1) Your absence was beyond your control.
+The criteria for an excused exam are: (1) Your absence was beyond your control.
 Serious illness, family bereavement and earthquakes count as beyond your control.
-Oversleeping, unreliable alarm clocks or poor scheduling do not.
-(2) Your excuse must be documented (e.g. admission note from the Tang Center, copy of police accident report).
-Student athletes may need special arrangements: please carefully follow the procedures shown on the web site FAQ.
+Oversleeping, unreliable alarm clocks or poor scheduling do not count.
+(2) Your excuse must be documented (e.g. hospital admission note before the time of the exam, copy of police accident report).
+Definition of "serious illness": An illness that requires immediate attention at the time of the exam from a medical professional, not something that could reasonably be attended to later in the same day.

-→ If you arrive late to the exam you may be refused admission and have no score recorded.
-Rationale: We let students who finish leave with the question paper.
+- → Note, after-the-fact self reports of minor illness (sore throat, upset stomach) are not excusable. - → If you feel unwell during an exam, contact one of the proctors. - → If you arrive late to the exam you may be refused admission and have no score recorded.
+Rationale: We let students who finish leave with the question paper; students who arrive late could have an unfair advantage if they look at the questions.

 Appealing exam questions: Multiple choice exam questions are a crude measure of your learning.
-Many students feel that the focus of the exams is "Did you come to class?
-Did you do the assigned readings?"
-We have no problem in answering "Yes!"
-The Discussion Section and Module Papers will provide you with an opportunity to express your creativity and insights.
 Your section instructor can explain the correct answer for each exam question.
 If you still have difficulty with the stated answer, you should see the lecturer who taught the module in office hours.
+If a question is unanswerable we will void it (eliminate it) for the whole class.
+We do not permit you to gain back points by offering an alternative reading of the question-there is only one right answer.
 We don't respond to e-mails about exam questions.
-The Scantron machine is old, and occasionally misreads your answers.
+The Scantron machine is occasionally misreads your answers.
 If there is an error in scoring we want to know and to give you the score you deserve.
 Return your Scantron to your Section Instructor (who keeps your grades) with an explanation of the problem.